instantOS/instantos.github.io/docs/neovim.md

 ## Install on other Distros

-This config should be rougly distro agnostic, as long as you have the required packages installed using your respective package manager.
+This config should be roughly distro agnostic, as long as you have the required packages installed using your respective package manager.
 MacOS should also work, although it has not been tested in a while.